mirsaeedi/software-tips/CSharpTips.md

 * [.NET Runtime C# coding style](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md)

 ## Gist

-Coding conventions serve the following purposes:

-* They create a consistent look to the code, so that readers can focus on content, not layout.
-* They enable readers to understand the code more quickly by making assumptions based on previous experience.
-* They facilitate copying, changing, and maintaining the code.

 * When writing positional records, use pascal casing for parameters as they're the public properties of the record.